jiadreamran/my_blog/_posts/2017-03-12-hadoop-installation.md

 To some extent, this article may help people that are familiar with Hadoop or at least it's their second time configuring the system.
 To a complete idot like me, it brought this problem:

-- First of all, when installing HomeBrew, I was prompted to install Java JDK (of course!), which leads to a future problem that led me to uninstall everything: the Java version installed by default (1.8) is actually not supported (https://wiki.apache.org/hadoop/HadoopJavaVersions) {:target="_blank"}.
+- First of all, when installing HomeBrew, I was prompted to install Java JDK (of course!), which leads to a future problem that led me to uninstall everything: the Java version installed by default (1.8) is actually not supported as documented [here] (https://wiki.apache.org/hadoop/HadoopJavaVersions){:target="_blank"}.
 So that is why everytime I tried to run a Hadoop start, it barked for "Could not create the Java Virtual Machine".
 Lesson learned: install JDK 1.7 instead of 1.8.

 So I followed the offical guide: Hadoop the Definitive Guide by Tom White.
 Here are the steps:
 - Do not use root user (if you don't know what a root user is, it is by default disabled by Mac, so if you are new to Mac, you probably don't have to worry about it).
 - Install JDK 1.7.
-I am using MacOS Sierra 10.12.3, so the compatible JDK version I found is [here](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html#jdk-7u80-oth-JPR) {:target="_blank"}.
+I am using MacOS Sierra 10.12.3, so the compatible JDK version I found is [here](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html#jdk-7u80-oth-JPR){:target="_blank"}.
 I directly used the dmg file.
 - The installed JDK is located in /Library/Java/JavaVirtualMachines/jdk1.7.0_80.jdk/Contents/Home
 - Then I chose Hadoop 2.7.3 in [here](http://hadoop.apache.org/docs/r2.7.3/hadoop-project-dist/hadoop-common/SingleCluster.html#Download){:target="_blank"}.
 - To install Hadoop, simply move the downloaded gzipped tar file to your desired location, and then run: